Parameters

 Overview

-Parameters allow you to centrally manage a group of values for use throughout a workflow.
-Any changes you make to this parameter will be simultaneously updated everywhere it's used.
+Parameters allow you to centrally manage a set of values for use throughout a workflow.
+An update to a parameter will be immediately propagate to any transform or notebook where that parameter is referenced.

 This may be useful in many situations, including where: